Posted on Oct 14, 2019

 [DocPanel] What are the most common mammogram callback reasons?

-While a mammogram callback might seem scary, it's a common occurrence and rarely results in a negative finding.
+While a mammogram callback might seem scary, it's a common occurrence and rarely results in a suspicious finding.
 One of the most common reasons women are called back is because we need additional images for added clarity.

 This is often due to overlapping breast tissues.
 Let me explain that a little more.
 A breast is a 3-dimensional structure.
 But, when we do a mammogram, we’re producing a mostly 2-dimensional image - either top to bottom, or side to side.
 When we take a picture like that, breast tissue can sometimes overlap on top of each other.
 When this happens, it shows up on the X-ray images and can look like there’s something scary or suspicious when really, it’s just normal tissue.
 And we can’t know for certain until we bring the patient back in for extra pictures.
 By changing the angle and increasing the compression, we can get a more clear image.